 Restricted stock awards include stock-settled and cash-settled restricted stock units, performance stock units granted to the Company's officers and key employees, and deferred stock units granted to non-employee directors.
 Restricted stock units are granted to officers and key employees upon hire or promotion to such a position, or annually for existing participants, and generally vest 25% each year on the anniversary of the grant date.
 Awards of deferred stock units granted to non-employee directors generally vest 25% each quarter, commencing on the first vest date anniversary following the final vesting of the previous award.
-Upon vesting, holders of stock-settled restricted stock units are entitled to receive shares of the Company's common stock on a one-for-one basis.
-Holders of cash-settled restricted stock units is determined based on the Company's closing stock price on the date of grant.
-Cash-settled restricted stock units are full-value shares at the date of grant, vesting over the periods of service, and do not have expiration dates.
+Upon vesting, holders of stock-settled restricted stock units and deferred stock units are entitled to receive shares of the Company's common stock on a one-for-one basis.
+Holders of cash-settled restricted stock units are entitled to receive cash payments equivalent to the number of units held, valued at the closing market price on the vest date.
+The fair value of restricted stock units is determined based on the Company's closing stock price, at each reporting date until the award is settled at vesting.
+Restricted stock units are full-value shares at the date of grant, vesting over the periods of service, and do not have expiration dates.
 Performance stock units are granted to officers and key employees.
 The ultimate number of shares to be earned depends on the achievement of certain market and performance conditions, and continued service through the applicable vesting date, and do not have expiration dates.